 - Application Database Administrator.
 By comparison, the application database administrator focuses on executing specific database applications rather than setting up and maintaining the database.

-Steps to Become a Database Administrator
+How to Become a Database Administrator, Step by Step

 When considering how to become a database administrator, know that education is critical.
 Most positions require at least a bachelor’s degree, with some positions also requiring a certification in specific database systems.